DanielPerezMoralesDev13/Markdown/README.md

 ## ***Contributions***

 > *Contributions are welcome!
 If you have suggestions, corrections, or wish to add additional content to this guide, feel free to open an issue or submit a pull request.
-Your help is essential to make this guide a comprehensive and up-to-date reference on OOP for the development community.*
+Your assistance is crucial in making this guide a comprehensive and up-to-date reference for the development community.*

 ## ***License***